 - Computer literacy.

-- Previous experience in organising and running rallies and demonstrations.
+- Previous experience in organizing and running rallies and demonstrations.

 It is worth reminding the business community again that partnering up with the right people does not happen in a 30 minutes’ interview.
 All recruiters who proudly say that they can shortlist the right candidates in 6 seconds are ignorant.
 To attract those who believe in the company ideals, a radical change should be in the hiring “Partnering up” process to make recruitment based on values and beliefs not on a set of technical skills and competencies.
 Anyone can be taught a skill, but no one can be forced to believe in something.
 It is always questionable.